hetzneronline/community-content/tutorials/install-apache-guacamole/install-apache-guacamole/en.md

 Congratulations!
 You have successfully installed Guacamole!
 I will explain how to store a connection in the next step.

-## Step 3 - Set up a new connection
+## Step 4 - Set up a new connection

 Using the example of the SSH connection of the server running Cloudron and Guacamole, I would like to demonstrate how to create a new connection.

-To create a new connection, open the settings (see step 2).
+To create a new connection, open the settings.

 Now select the `Connections` tab, click on `New Connection`.

 ![the settings page, the corresponding buttons are highlighted](images/Screenshot_Guacamole-settings-newconnections.png)

 In the `New Connection` submenu, first, enter a name for the entry (e.g. _Server - Guacamole_).
 Select _SSH_ for protocol.
-If you plan to give multiple people access to your instance, you should take a look at the 'Concurrency Limits' menu.
+If you plan to give multiple people access to your instance, you should take a look at the `Concurrency Limits` menu.
 If you are the only user, you can ignore the next categories up to `Parameters`.

-The category `Parameters` is very important. <br>
+The category `Parameters` is very important.
 Under the **Network** heading, enter the IP of your server in the _Hostname_ field.
-If you use the default port, you can ignore the other parameters.<br>
+If you use the default port, you can ignore the other parameters.
 **Authentication** is also relevant.
 You can enter your login data in these fields.
-You can also leave the fields empty, but then you have to log in manually every time you connect. <br>
+You can also leave the fields empty, but then you have to log in manually every time you connect.
 Under **Display**, you can change the appearance a bit if you like.
 I recommend just trying something out.

-## Ending
+## Conclusion

-In this tutorial, you learned how to easily set up a Guacamole instance using Docker and Cloudron. <br>
+In this tutorial, you learned how to easily set up a Guacamole instance using Docker and Cloudron.

 Of course, you can not only manage SSH connections but also e.g. RDP and VNC.
 This allows you to easily set up a cloud PC.
-If you want more information about the configuration, I highly recommend the official [documentation](https://guacamole.apache.org/doc/gug/index.html). <br>
+If you want more information about the configuration, I highly recommend the official [documentation](https://guacamole.apache.org/doc/gug/index.html).
 Nevertheless, I hope that I was able to help you a little with my little tutorial.

+##### License: MIT

 <!--